cs394-s19/jigsaw/README.md

 # Jigsaw
 React Native applications that facilitates scheduling among groups of people.
 Schedules are inputted once and permanently saved to facilitate meeting creation.

+# Application Features
+View all meeting requests in a single location
+Track who has responded to your meeting requests Automatically identify quality meeting times for everyone in your group Streamline meeting invites by saving attendee groups View your schedule and calendar after scheduling events

 ## Setup
 Make sure you install all the dependencies: